Purchase of apartments on foreign markets

 New trends

-1. Health Tourism: The growth of health and wellness tourism is creating new niches for specialized facilities.
+1. Health Tourism: The development of health and wellness tourism is creating new niches for specialized facilities.

 2. Digital Nomadism: The growing popularity of remote work is increasing the demand for long-term rentals.